-3. Board Audit Committee:
+iii.
+Board Audit Committee:

 The Committee functions as a Standing Committee of the Board with responsibility for internal control over financial reporting, including internal and external audit.
-The Committee is composed of a minimum of four (4) Non-Executive Directors (including an Independent Non - Executive Director, who chairs the Committee in line with the Central Bank's guidelines on composition of the Board Audit Committee).
+The Committee is composed of a minimum of four (4) Non-Executive Directors (including an Independent Director who chairs the Committee in line with the Central Bank's guidelines on composition of the Board Audit Committee).
+The Committee meets quarterly or as the need arises.